raul-f/algorithms/README.md

 -   Node.js
 -   Mocha and Chai

-## To do:
+## Tasks:

--   [ ] Finish formating of README and app files for intermediary challenges
+-   [x] Finish formating of README and app files for intermediary challenges
+-   [ ] Implement true testing
 -   [ ] Update the algorithms so they comply with functional programming principles
--   [ ] Implement true testing